How to avoid insect bites

 Not all ticks carry the bacteria that cause Lyme disease, but those that do can transfer it to humans.
 In the early stages, Lyme disease can cause a distinctive circular rash at the site of the bite and/or flu-like symptoms (such as tiredness, muscle/joint pain, fever, headaches and neck stiffness).

 If not treated early, in some cases Lyme disease can lead to more serious symptoms such as problems affecting the nervous system or heart.
-Find out more about Lyme disease and when to see your GP at http://www.nhs.uk/Conditions/Lyme-disease/Pages/Introduction.aspx
+Find out more about Lyme disease and when to see your GP.

 Reduce your risk of tick bites:

-The good news is that in the UK, you are unlikely to get a wasp sting until autumn, according to wasp-repellent producer Waspinator – that is “unless you accidentally put your hand or foot on one and they are defending themselves, or unless you disturb a wasps’ nest”.
+The good news is that in the UK, you are unlikely to get a wasp sting until autumn – that is unless you accidentally put your hand or foot on one and they are defending themselves, or unless you disturb a wasps’ nest.
 And bees are unlikely to sting unless they are stepped on or disturbed.

 However, minimising your exposure to wasps and bees is the best way to not get stung:

-- Never try to move a wasps’ nest – it is unlikely to end well!
+Never try to move a wasps’ nest – it is unlikely to end well!
+Call a pest control professional to remove it safely.

 To avoid mosquito bites:

-For more on UK insects that bite and sting, see http://www.nhs.uk/Livewell/bites-and-stings/Pages/insects-bugs-that-bite-sting.aspx
+Learn more about UK insects that bite and sting.